 Race, Nature & Power

-This undergraduate seminar explores the role that racial formation and power relations play in the cultural, political and spatial production of nature.
-Students will bring together the insights of political ecology (usually associated with the rural Third World) and environmental justice (usually associated with the urban US) in three modules:
+This undergraduate class explores the role that racial formation and power relations play in the cultural, political and spatial production of nature.
+Students will bring together the insights of political ecology (usually associated with the rural Third World) and environmental justice (usually associated with the urban US) across three modules:

 - Racial formations in place-making;